topnotchfreaks/kernel_msm-5.15/README.md

-ℹ️ Current info: `Building with Greenfore clang maybe broken. use ZyC for now!!`

 🚀 GitHub Actions Build Guide

 This repository provides a pre-configured GitHub Actions workflow to build the kernel easily through the GitHub UI.